“One never knows what lies behind the curtain.”

 Boris Karloff has a small part in the movie.
 It is his first sound picture.
 He’s only got about four lines in the whole film.

 Disappointing it may be, but, there is historical value to the film for several reasons already noted.
 Boris’s first speaking part, oldest existing Charlie Chan movie and first sound Charlie Chan movie.
-One other item of note is that it is the last time Charlie Chan was played by an Asian.
+One other item of note is that it is the last time Charlie Chan was played by an Asian, although Park was Korean and not Chinese.
 In the film, Chan is played by E.L.
 Park (I believe the E stands for Edward) and it is the only film he did.
 Very little is known about him.
 No one is even sure he was actually a professional actor.

 The two movies that are lost are both silent.
 “The House Without A Key” 1926 was a serial produced by Pathe and starred George Kuwa.
 “The Chinese Parrot” 1927 starred Sojin and was produced by Universal.